Last updated on August 26th, 2022 at 03:01 pm

 Borno used to be the largest state in Nigeria in terms of land area before successive military governments divided it for easy administration.

-Today, the state is the second largest in terms of land area after Niger state.
-It houses the now notorious Sambisa forest, a location unofficially known as the operation terrorist base.
+Today, the state is the second largest in terms of land area after Niger State.
+It houses the now notorious Sambisa forest, a location unofficially known as the operation terrorist base in the Northeast areas

 Having said that, Borno borders the Republic of Niger to the north, the Republic of Chad to the northeast, and Cameroon to the east which should be business opportunities for the Borno people, but terrorism would not let them enjoy the benefits.